sehmaschine/django-grappelli/docs/dashboard_api.rst

     additional information for current indicator

-Here's an example of building a indicator list module:
+Here's an example of building a IndicatorList module:

 .. code-block:: python